tapaswenipathak/Systems-Readings-Implementations/OS/disk-scheduling/README.md

-## Operating Systems Memory Allocation Algorithm
+## Operating Systems Disk Scheduling Algorithms

-This contains implementation of Memory Allocation Algorithms.
+This contains implementation of Disk Scheduling Algorithms.

-1. Best Fit
-2. Worst Fit
+1. First Come First Serve
+2. Shortest Seek Time First
-3. First Fit
+3. SCAN
-4. Next Fit
+4. C-SCAN

-The programs outputs the block process_id is allocated to.
+5. LOOK
+6. CLOOK

+The programs outputs the total seek time taken by following the algorithm and sequence in which the track number request were served.
 Do you know any other algorithm which is present in books mentioned that I missed writing here, open a issue in the repository or a PR with the code following the current structure.
-For advanced readings implementation see [this](https://github.com/tapasweni-pathak/Systems-Readings-Implementations/tree/master/AOS/Conferences).
+For advanced algorithm implementation see [this](https://github.com/tapasweni-pathak/Systems-Readings-Implementations/tree/master/AOS/Conferences).

 #### Structure of files and Some code info on how to add a new algorithm implementaion
-`struct.h` has a structure declaration and definition of a memeory unit and all files uses the object and varibales in the structure.
+`struct.h` has a structure declaration and definition and all files uses the object and varibales in the structure.

 Every algorithm is implemented as file-name.cpp.